Train-Free Segmentation in MRI with Cubical Persistent Homology: Conclusion

 \section{Conclusion}

-This study explored the potential of TDA for medical image segmentation, by utilizing not only persistence diagrams information but also cycles localization.
-Capitalizing on its train-free nature and interpretable results, our modular framework facilitates integration into existing pipelines and adapts to diverse applications.

-Through detailed examples on different datasets, we showed that segmentation can be reframed as two subtasks: organ localization via topology identification, and labeling by position relative to the organ.
-We demonstrated that our segmentations, based on a relatively simple topological model, can, in some cases, achieve the precision of established methods.
-Across datasets, performance is strongest on brain tumors (BraTS 2025), where we generally improve over a classical unsupervised baseline \cite{zhaoAUCseg2021}; weakest on cardiac (ACDC), where an MRF-based pipeline remains ahead \cite{grinias2017fast}; and comparable on fetal cortical plate (STA) to a deep-learning method \cite{de2021segmentation,de2022multi}.
+This work investigated what \emph{train-free} topological data analysis can contribute to medical image segmentation when used as a primary inference mechanism rather than as an auxiliary signal for learning.
+We proposed a simple, modular pipeline that combines classical intensity-based operations with persistent-homology cues.
+Importantly, the framework remains interpretable end-to-end.

-Overall, our work highlights the versatility and potential impact of TDA in medical image segmentation, paving the way for further development and clinical applications.
-Although it does not reach the state of the art of deep-learning methods in general, it is well suited to scarce-data settings (when labels are costly or unavailable), scenarios where explainability and topological guarantees are important, and can serve as a warm start for expert editing or for initializing and regularizing neural-network training.
+On BraTS 2025, our method yields robust Whole Tumor masks and competitive scores relative to a publicly available unsupervised baseline (AUCseg).
+Although it does not reach the performance of deep-learning methods, it is well suited to scarce-data settings (when labels are costly or unavailable), scenarios where explainability and topological guarantees are important, and it can serve as a warm start for expert editing or for initializing and regularizing network training.

+We further illustrated how the same framework can be adapted to a different anatomical target in fetal brain MRI by moving to a 2D formulation for cortical plate segmentation on STA.
+Remarkably, in this setting, our train-free approach improves over a baseline U-Net and matches TopoCP'21, while remaining below TopoCP'22.

+Crucially, the performance of our approach is strongly conditioned by the validity of the underlying intensity and topology assumptions: when the applicability conditions of our topological model hold, Dice scores increase markedly across all tumor components.
+In other words, the method can be a useful segmentation prior, but only within an explicit scope of applicability.

+Promising directions include automatic fallback strategies when the model fails, more faithful representative-cycle extraction, and hybrid pipelines where topology-driven outputs serve as initialization, quality control, or regularization for learning-based methods.